Xlinks Morocco–UK Power Project

-The Xlinks Morocco-UK Power Project is a proposal to create 10.5 GW of renewable generation, 20 GWh of battery storage and a 3.6 GW high-voltage direct current interconnector to carry solar and wind-generated electricity from the Kingdom of Morocco to the United Kingdom.
-Morocco has far more consistent weather, and so should provide consistent solar power even in midwinter.
+The Xlinks Morocco-UK Power Project is a proposal to create 11.5 GW of renewable generation, 22.5 GWh of battery storage and a 3.6 GW high-voltage direct current interconnector to carry solar and wind-generated electricity from Morocco to the United Kingdom.
+Morocco has been hailed as a potential key power generator for Europe as the continent looks to reduce reliance on fossil fuels.

-If built, the 4000 km cable will be the longest undersea power cable by far, and would supply up to 7.5% of the UK's electricity consumption.
+If built, the 4000 km cable would be the world's longest undersea power cable, and would supply up to 8% of the UK's electricity consumption.
+The project was projected to be operational within a decade.
+The proposal was rejected by the UK Government in June 2025.

 Current status

-As of May 2022, Xlinks had secured "up to" £40million in development funding for the project, and it was reported to be close to appointing bankers to help raise the billions of pounds of investment funding required.
+As of April 2024, the project's developer, Xlinks First Ltd had received investments from Abu Dhabi National Energy Company (TAQA), TotalEnergies, and Octopus Energy, raising more than £50 million for the project, with £5 billion of equity finance 'lined up'.
+It was previously reported that it was close to appointing bankers to help raise the billions of pounds of investment funding required.

-Sky Business News reports that the company has "held extensive discussions with the [UK] government about its plans, which are drawing particular interest in Whitehall".
+In August 2023 Xlinks was declared a project of "national significance" by Claire Coutinho, the UK's Secretary of State for Energy Security and Net Zero.